Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

-We fit our model to the data using an exponential prior on $A_0$ with $\lambda=5$.
-We discuss the difference between the posterior mean effective temperature, metallicity, and log surface gravity values for each star in comparison with the GES values.
-We find that there is a systematic offset between our mean effective temperatures and those derived by GES with a median difference in the sample of $136.04$ K. The median standard deviation of the effective temperature across the sample is $183.0$ K. The median difference between the posterior metallicity and the GES-derived metallicity is $0.276$ dex, and the median standard deviation of the posterior metallicity across the sample is $0.21$ dex.
+We fit our model to the data using an exponential prior on $A_0$ with $1/d_A=5$ $\rm{mag}^{-1}$.
+We find that there is a systematic offset between our mean effective temperatures and those derived by GES with a median difference in the sample of $136.04$ K. The median value of the standard deviations of the effective temperature across the sample is $183.0$ K. The median difference between the posterior metallicity and the GES-derived metallicity is $0.276$ dex, and The median value of the standard deviations of the posterior metallicity across the sample is $0.21$ dex.
 The median difference between the log surface gravity derived from the posterior and GES's value is $0.05$ dex, and the median posterior standard deviation across the sample is $0.04$ dex.

 Recall that, via the transformation described in Section \ref{transform}, we can transform extinction into effective temperature and leave the point invariant in the observed data space within the errors of the model.
-We can use this relation to find a zero point of extinction in our sample assuming that the effective temperatures from GES are complete in accounting for the effective temperatures in an extinction-independent manner.
+We can use this relation to {calibrate our forward model} in our sample assuming that the effective temperatures from GES are complete in accounting for the effective temperatures in an extinction-independent manner.

 To illustrate this we show three different cases for our transformed effective temperature in Figure \ref{fig:ges_calib}.
 From the left, the image shows the effective temperatures derived from GES versus the unaltered posterior mean extinction for each point in the sample.
-The middle plot shows the GES effective temperature versus the mean posterior effective temperature after subtracting all of the posterior mean extinction.
-To generate the final plot, we generate values of $\delta A_0$ and transform them to the effective temperature by subtracting this contribution.
-We chose the value which gave the best fit between the transformed effective temperature and the GES effective temperatures.
-This amounts to taking an $\delta A_0=0.1$ amount of extinction, transforming it and subtracting it from the posterior mean effective temperature.
+The middle plot shows the GES effective temperature versus the mean posterior effective temperature after {individually {adjusting the posterior mean extinction values of each star using the prescription of Section \ref{transform}}.
+To generate the third plot, we transformed a fixed amount of $\delta A_0$ to effective temperature for the whole sample and chose} the value which gave the best fit between the transformed effective temperature and the GES effective temperatures.
+This amounts to taking an $\delta A_0=0.1$ mag amount of extinction, transforming it and subtracting it from the posterior mean effective temperature. {These differences arise because using photometry alone is not sufficient to constrain the extinction-effective temperature degeneracy to the level of GES, due to their use of high-resolution spectroscopy.
+Thus, our extinction posteriors are wider and posterior mean values of $A_0$ will be systematically larger.}